top of page

 At that point, the question isn’t really about labels.

 It’s about whether the behaviour feels in control or out of control, and whether it’s starting to have more negative impact than positive.
 For many people, it’s not about addiction in a strict clinical sense.
+There's more information about alcohol addiction counselling here and information about drug misuse and how therapy can help here.

 It’s about recognising a pattern that’s become difficult to manage alone.